jieter/django-tables2/docs/pages/table-data.rst

 When using this approach, the following options might be useful to customize what fields to show or hide:

-- `~.Table.Meta.sequence` -- reorder columns (if used alone, columns that are not specified are still going to be shown in the table after the specified columns)
+- `~.Table.Meta.sequence` -- reorder columns (if used alone, columns that are not specified are still rendered in the table after the specified columns)
 - `~.Table.Meta.fields` -- specify model fields to *include*
 - `~.Table.Meta.exclude` -- specify model fields to *exclude*